D00ktora/Java-Junior-Developer-Task/README.md

     "email": "x.x.x.xxxx@gmail.com"
 }
 ```
-**In order to reach the API references you need to put in hltm Authorization headers:**
+**In order to reach the API references, you need to put in the hltm authorization headers.:**
-   *  Email and Password encripted witl Basic64 --> Send this as POST request to `http://localhost:8080/api/token` end point.
-Return will be `String` with `JWT` token, generated for this account, that will be availible for 60 minutes.
+   *  Email and password encrypted with Basic64 --> Send this as a POST request to the `http://localhost:8080/api/token` end point.
+The return will be a `String` with a `JWT` token, generated for this account, that will be available for 60 minutes.
-   *  JWT Token --> Sned this to any of the end points bellow.
+   *  JWT Token --> Sned this to any of the end points below.

 ### 1. Get all users.
-(Sorted by last name ascending then by date of birth ascending)
+(Sorted by last name ascending, then by date of birth ascending.)

 ```http
   GET http://localhost:8080